Delaware Fires

 Current Situation

-Fire Activity: Wildland fire activity in Delaware remains relatively light, with local volunteer fire departments successfully handling routine brush and grass fires.
-Over the last 72 hours, there have been no large-scale, uncontained wildland fires threatening communities or requiring state-level incident management.
+Fire Activity: Wildland fire activity in Delaware remains light.
+Over the last 72 hours, local fire departments have successfully managed routine, small-scale incidents.
+There are currently no large-scale, uncontained wildland fires threatening communities or requiring significant state-level incident management.

-There are currently no major active wildland fires in Delaware.
-Local crews continue to monitor and quickly suppress smaller, routine brush fires.
-When these smaller fires do ignite, they are primarily fueled by dry surface grasses, dormant vegetation, and dead limbs on the forest floor, which have not yet absorbed spring moisture.
+Key Fires: There are currently no significant active wildfires in Delaware.
+Local crews continue to monitor for and suppress minor brush fires fueled by dry surface grasses and dead limbs.

 Weather and Wind Warnings